Atlanta officer shoots man, then saves life after carjacking, chase | Atlanta: News, Weather and Traffic

 “Luckily,” Deputy Police Chief Jeff Glazier said at the shooting scene in southwest Atlanta, “the officer involved did everything he was supposed to do.
 His training kicked in.”

-The incident began about 11:30 a.m. when the man, who was not identified, carjacked his ex-girlfriend in northwest Atlanta, then fired several shots at her as he left in her vehicle, police spokesman John Chafee said in a statement.
+The incident began about 11:30 a.m. when Hood carjacked his ex-girlfriend in northwest Atlanta, then fired several shots at her as he left in her vehicle, Chafee said in an emailed statement.

-An officer spotted the car and, after a brief chase, the man crashed into a parked city pickup truck.
+An officer spotted the car and, after a brief chase, Hood crashed into a parked city pickup truck.

 At 4...
 After carjacking suspect opens fire on @atlanta_police officer, officer praised for saving suspect's life after gun battle. @wsbtv pic.twitter.com/gg3Du9LVNL— Aaron Diamant (@AaronDiamantWSB) September 27, 2017